Migrate an On-Premises Database to an Oracle Base Database Service

 • Dynamic routing gateway (DRG)

-The DRG is a virtual router that provides a path for private network traffic between a VCN and a network outside the region, such as a VCN in another Oracle Cloud Infrastructure region, an on-premises network, or a network in another cloud provider.
+The DRG is a virtual router that provides a path for private network traffic between VCNs in the same region, between a VCN and a network outside the region, such as a VCN in another Oracle Cloud Infrastructure region, an on-premises network, or a network in another cloud provider.

 • Service gateway

 The service gateway provides access from a VCN to other services, such as Oracle Cloud Infrastructure Object Storage.
-The traffic from the VCN to the Oracle service travels over the Oracle network fabric and never traverses the internet.
+The traffic from the VCN to the Oracle service travels over the Oracle network fabric and does not traverse the internet.

 • Block volume

-With block storage volumes, you can create, attach, connect, and move storage volumes, and change volume performance to meet your storage, performance, and application requirements.
+With Oracle Cloud Infrastructure Block Volumes, you can create, attach, connect, and move storage volumes, and change volume performance to meet your storage, performance, and application requirements.
 After you attach and connect a volume to an instance, you can use the volume like a regular hard drive.
 You can also disconnect a volume and attach it to another instance without losing data.

 • Object storage